mauriceberentsen/Automated-Drone-Distribution-Network/Code/ros/src/Readme.md

 ### Building the software

-Drone meshnetwork simulation requires [ROS Melodic] and [Gazebo] ( *Comes with ros-melodic-desktop-full* ) to be installed and the user has followed the [ROS Tutorials]
+Drone meshnetwork simulation requires [ROS Melodic] and [Gazebo] ( *Comes with ros-melodic-desktop-full* ) to be installed and the user has followed the [ROS Tutorials].
 By following the ROS tutorials the user will have basic knowledge of use the Catkin Workspace the comes with ROS.

-Start with placing the package in the catkin_workspace
+Start with placing the package in the catkin_workspace.

 ```sh
 $ cp -R drone_meshnetwork_simulation <your_catkin_workspace>/src